 - A physician may prescribe steroidal injections to help reduce pain and inflammation.

-- Physical therapy, much like that practiced in chiropractic offices, is often recommended after steroid injections.
+- Physical therapy, which we also practice in our Anchorage chiropractic office, is often recommended after steroid injections.

-- If the pain is bearable, a “wait and see” approach is often used by general practitioners.
+- If the pain is bearable, general practitioners often use a “wait and see” approach.
 They may suggest you take NSAIDs like Ibuprofen.